 Amaretti is the Italian name for macaroons, which means little bitter things.
-Primavera Amaretti macaroons are made from ground almonds, egg whites and sugar and baked to a traditional recipe passed down from generation to generation.
+Vicenzovo Amaretti are made from ground almonds, egg whites and sugar and baked to a traditional recipe passed down from generation to generation.

 Crisp and crunchy on the outside and fabulously soft inside, these small, dome shaped biscuits have a distinctive flavour, reminiscent of childhood.

 Amaretti originated in Venice during the Renaissance period, and are traditionally served with a sweet wine or liqueur, but today are most often served with a coffee.